It's Cycling Season - Here's How to Be Safe on the Road

 You’ve probably been seeing more of that tell-tale spandex as you travel Pennsylvania and West Virginia roads now that spring has officially sprung: Racing season is upon us, and bicyclists are out and about on many of our scenic throughways.

 I know the cycling association my firm, Logue Law Group, sponsors – ABRA, the Appalachian Bicycle Racing Association – just kicked off its racing season this past weekend, which reminded me to remind you to be careful out there when you see those guys and gals on the roads.

-And it’s not just because some of them are my friends: It’s because this Morgantown and Pittsburgh Criminal Lawyer doesn’t want ignorance of the law turn into you breaking the law.
+And it’s not just because some of them are my friends: It’s because this Morgantown and Pittsburgh Criminal Defense Lawyer doesn’t want ignorance of the law turn into you breaking the law.

 Here’s what I’m talking about: You see a bicyclist peddling up a curving back road.
 The speed limit is 35, and dude is not going nearly that fast.